 You can only trust your NPS score if you continue measuring.
 You'll get in-the-moment insights, track unexplained variations, and see how your customers feel about the changes you make.

-Re-run the NPS survey regularly (once or twice a year - or more often if you have a big customer base) and stack the numbers against each other.
+Re-run the NPS survey regularly (once or twice a year—or more often if you have a big customer base) and compare the numbers.

 Don't forget to report your results in an easily digestible way.
 Clear data breakdown will let you turn feedback into action.
 You'll create benchmarks, see results across customer segments, and prepare NPS-centric KPIs.